pekwm/pekwm/doc/basic-usage.md

 You can toggle all autogrouping on and off with the toggleable attribute GlobalGrouping.
 To disable you need to use the action "Unset GlobalGrouping" and to enable autogrouping use "Set GlobalGrouping".
-The default keybinding that toggless between set and unset is Ctrl+Mod1+T then G.
+The default keybinding that toggles between set and unset is Ctrl+Mod1+T then G.

 You can set a marked state on clients with "set marked" and then